 - Your child talks about your former spouse as if they are always right; and

 - Your child begins making inaccurate or exaggerated statements about your relationship with him or her.

-If you are noticing any of these signs, contact a Texas family law attorney today.
+If your child exhibits any of these behaviors, contact a Texas family law attorney today.
 A lawyer can take steps to help you restore your relationship with your child.

 Former Spouse’s Behavior

 Additionally, your former spouse may be showing signs that he or she is attempting to alienate you from your child.
 Your former spouse might be doing so intentionally or unintentionally.
 Some of these signs include:

 - He or she criticizes you or your extended family in front of your child;